-- Lives in the big city in Connecticut
+- Lives in a major city in Connecticut

 - Works as a receptionist

-All of this data covers the basics of what makes Laura “Laura,” but it doesn’t tell you anything about what motivates Laura, why she would be interested in your product, what type of marketing would be most effective on her, etc. To understand these factors, you’ll need to create a psychographic persona.
+All of this data covers the basics of what makes Laura “Laura,” but it doesn’t tell you anything about what motivates her, why she would be interested in your product, what type of marketing would influence her, etc. To understand these factors, you’ll need to create a psychographic persona.
 You should create this before you have customers to draw from, but should also update it once you do have customers.